-ApexSQL Build is a tool that can build a new SQL database, update an existing SQL database, consolidate scripts, and execute scripts on multiple databases.
+ApexSQL Build is a tool that can build a new SQL database, update an existing SQL database, and consolidate scripts.
 Additionally, it can deploy databases directly from the source control repository, create C# solution or executable installer, and build SQL databases from scripts, ApexSQL snapshots, or script folders.

 In the following steps, the whole process of the Build step will be described: